MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/packet-descriptors-and-extensions.md

 ## Querying packet extension offsets for datapath queues

 After registering packet extensions during *EvtNetAdapterSetCapabilities*, you'll need the extension offsets to access each one as you process your packets.
-To reduce calls out of your driver and improve performance, you can query the offsets for your extensions during the *EvtNetAdapterCreateTx(Rx)Queue* callback functions and store the offset information in your queue context.
-Here is an example for a transmit (Tx) queue.
+To reduce calls out of your driver and improve performance, you can query the offsets for your extensions during the *EvtNetAdapterCreateTx(Rx)Queue* callback function and store the offset information in your queue context.
+Here is an example for a transmit queue.
 This example is similar to the example on *[EvtNetAdapterCreateTxQueue](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netadapter/nc-netadapter-evt_net_adapter_create_txqueue)* but focuses only on packet extensions.

 ```C++
 NTSTATUS